BastinFlorian/Keywords_extraction_with_GOW/README.md

 The "files.txt" are tokenized data in the following form : (word,stemmed_word,pos_tag)

 We visit all this files and perform a k-core approach for each file.
-We recreate the same files and folders tree and save the .csv of keywords and graph for density and inflexion method.
+We recreate the same files and folders tree and save the .csv of keywords and graph for both density and inflexion methods.

 The parameters of this python code are :